ReLost/MockoonAndLocalLLM_Test/README.md

 1. **Create a new ScriptableObject for the `NetworkHandler`**
    - Set the endpoint URL in the ScriptableObject.
-   - For basic GET/POST requests, it should work without further modifications.
+   - For basic GET requests, it should work without further modifications.
    - Ensure the event handlers (`OnResponseReceivedSuccess`, `OnResponseReceivedFailure`, etc.) are subscribed in your scripts to handle the responses.
      <img width="901" height="276" alt="Zrzut ekranu 2025-12-04 010457" src="https://github.com/user-attachments/assets/e586858f-6cb5-4759-8dea-a4978b342649" />
      <img width="817" height="141" alt="Zrzut ekranu 2025-12-04 010527" src="https://github.com/user-attachments/assets/8bf68367-18f3-493d-a8f9-881cb1beec3e" />